 To facilitate the public art approval process, the City has developed a Public Art Review Board and a streamlined Public Art Review Process.

-San Rafael Cultural District
+Downtown San Rafael Art District (DSRAD)

 The Downtown San Rafael Arts District (DSRAD) collaborates with local arts leaders, businesses, city officials, and community members to create a vibrant and engaging environment that promotes well-being, equity, and inclusivity through the arts.